jambsik-labs/jambsik-labs.github.io/index.md

 # Demo Show Time

-Referring to the first part that we have explained, I have based this as the first demo of many that we could do.
-But basically they are a demo of how to create a component library with the mentioned and a small next js application that logging us in firebase.
+Concerning the first part that we have explained, I have based on this as the first demo of many that we could do.
+But basically it is a demo of how to create a component library and a small next js application that logs into firebase.
 It's just a premise of what could be done and together with this document everything we could build together.

 The projects concerned are: [ui-components](https://github.com/jambsik-labs/ui-components) and [auth app](https://github.com/jambsik-labs/auth)